T-Square (band)

 T-Square (stylized in all caps, formerly known as The Square) is a Japanese jazz fusion band formed in 1976.
-They became famous in the late 1970s and early 1980s along with other Japanese jazz bands.
-They are known for songs such as "Truth", "Japanese Soul Brothers", "Takarajima", and "Omens of Love", among others.
+They became famous in the late 1970s and the 1980s alongside other Japanese jazz fusion bands such as Casiopea, Prism, and Naniwa Express, and are known for songs such as "Truth", "Japanese Soul Brothers", "Takarajima", and "Omens of Love", among others.

-The band's initial name "the Square" was printed on the front cover of their albums.
+The band's initial name, "The Square", was printed on the front cover of their albums.
 After the renaming of the band to T-Square the imprint changed respectively (in all caps) and their typical logo became a capital letter "T" printed over a red square.
 The logo has been modified several times, reflecting the change of band names such as T-Square Alpha (where an α symbol was added to the logo) and T-Square Plus (where the text "plus" was added, centered next to the T in smaller letters).

 "Truth" was used as the theme for Fuji Television's Formula One coverage from 1987 to 1998 and starting in 2012.
 Special arrangements of this song were used as the theme for Japan's F1 2001 to 2006.

 The band has won 12 Japan Gold Disc Awards.
 In the 1980s, S.P.O.R.T.S., Truth, Yes, No, and their F-1 Grand Prix World compilation album won Gold Discs in the "Jazz-Fusion" category.
 In the 1990s, Natural, Impressive, Human, Natsu no Wakusei, B.C.
-A.D. and Gravity all won Gold Discs.
+A.D., and Gravity all won Gold Discs.
 After more than two decades without Gold Discs, the band won back-to-back awards for 2021's Fly!
 Fly!
 Fly! and 2022's Wish as part of the "Instrumental Album of the Year" category.